TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Performance and accuracy analysis

 Table~\ref{tab:performance1} shows the total time to reconstruct the test datasets listed in Table~\ref{tab:performance} using TomocuPy's FourierRec and LpRec methods with FP16 and FP32 precision, TomocuPy's LineRec with FP32 precision, as well results for TomoPy-cli package where all pre-processing steps and Gridrec method for reconstruction are executed in FP32 precision.

 There are several observations from Table~\ref{tab:performance1}.
 First, all methods allow working with very large data sizes (up to several TB on SSD), which is useful for processing data from the detectors with large sensors or from mosaic tomographic scans.
-In mosaic scans, large samples are scanned at different vertical and horizontal positions to obtain a set of datasets that are then stitched together to generate one large dataset.

 Second, we observe that FP16 computations not only reduce data sizes but also accelerate the reconstruction step by approximately 10\% and 30\% for LpRec and FourierRec, respectively.
 Double memory size reduction allowed processing data for $N=16384$, which was not possible for 32-bit precision due to the GPU memory limit.
 We think that the difference between acceleration factors for the two methods (10\% and 30\%) is caused by the implementation of cubic B-spline interpolation procedures in the log-polar-based method, see~\cite{andersson2016fast} for details.
 Hard-wired linear interpolation is implemented in GPU texture memory and works with lower than 32-bit precision due to the texture reading access organization.
 As a result, the performance of read/write texture access with interpolation might not be significantly different for 16 and 32-bit precision.